 sustain them (the honey is winter stores).

-In some countries, again, bees are active all year long, so that honey is essentially fuel for reproduction and swarming.
+In some countries, again, bees are active all year, so that honey is essentially fuel for reproduction and swarming.

 In countries such as the UK, with its cool winters, solitary bees, depending on the species, may hibernate as mature adults, or they may hibernate as larvae and mature the following year.
 Mining bees, such as the Ashy Mining Andrena cineraria, hibernate underground as adults in their natal cells.